Therizinosauridae

-Therizinosauridae (meaning 'scythe lizards') is an extinct family of derived (advanced) therizinosauroid dinosaurs whose fossil remains have been found in mostly Late Cretaceous boundary.
+Therizinosauridae (meaning 'scythe lizards') is an extinct family of therizinosauroid dinosaurs whose fossil remains have been found in mostly Late Cretaceous boundary.
 Even though representative fossils have only been found throughout Asia and North America, the range of Therizinosauridae is believed to have spanned much of the supercontinent of Laurasia based on several footprints and isolated remains in Europe and Africa.
 As of 2025, the family Therizinosauridae comprises nine definitive genera.

 Therizinosauridae was named in 1954 by paleontologist Evgeny Maleev after the large, claw-bearing unguals of the type species Therizinosaurus cheloniformis.
 Therizinosaurids were generally large and very robustly built animals that had a near convergent body plan with the more recent (and also extinct) ground sloths.
 The largest genera of the group are Therizinosaurus and Segnosaurus, which were about 10 m and 7 m long, respectively.
 The physiology of therizinosaurids include a broad and rounded belly supported by a wide and robust pelvis with thick hind-limbs composed of very stout, four-toed feet, a strong arm build with enhanced hand flexibility, elongated hand claws, and a highly derived, nearly avian inner-ear.
 Traits that are also well-known include an elongated neck, a prominent keratinous beak and a prosauropod-like dentition that differs from all theropods.
 Primitive therizinosaurs (Beipiaosaurus or Jianchangosaurus) are estimated to have had less advanced feathers in comparison to more recent therizinosaurids.